Pint-sized thrills: 15 best amusement parks for little kids (and the rest of the family, too)

-There's no height minimum on fun at these toddler-friendly amusement parks for kids.
+There's no shortage of fun at these amusement parks for kids across the country.

 Girl eating ice cream in front of ferris wheel at amusement park